danemacmillan/dotfiles/HOWDOI.md

 - `mount -o discard,defaults /dev/disk/by-id/[DISK_NAME] /[MNT_DIR]`
 - `vi /etc/fstab`, then paste, `/dev/disk/by-id/[DISK_NAME] /[MNT_DIR] ext4 discard,defaults 1 1`

+# Remount a current mount without downtime

+This example remounts whatever is mounted to the root.

+- `mount -o remount /`

 # Resize a disk that has changed in size

 - Ensure the disk is mounted and note its size: `df -h`